Smart green VCs you should know

 Generation Investment Management

-Generation Investment Management (London/US – late stage) is a private and public equity investment firm focused on sustainability that was co-founded by Al Gore and David Blood.
+Generation Investment Management (US and Europe – late stage) is a private and public equity investment firm focused on sustainability that was co-founded by Al Gore and David Blood.
 The Atlantic published a great story about Generation’s investment strategy and fund performance.
-Colin le Duc is the key partner responsible for their VC investments and Alois Flatz (formerly at Zouk) is a senior advisor.
+Colin le Duc is the key partner responsible for their VC investments and just relocated to San Francisco to open an office there.
+Alois Flatz (formerly at Zouk) is a senior advisor looking for investments in the DACH region.

 Gimv (Belgium – late stage) is around for 30 years and has €1.8B under management of which 30% is venture capital.
 Partner Hansjoerg Sage points out on Ecosummit TV that cleantech investing is about solving very big problems and is driven by fundamental trends such as climate change, energy supply security, urbanisation, scarcity of resources and environmental concerns that will be a top human priority for the next couple of decades.
 However, cleantech investments have a particular risk return profile that needs to be managed.
 Gimv’s portfolio includes thinkstep.